1995–96 Dallas Stars season

 The 1995–96 Dallas Stars season was the third National Hockey League season in Dallas, Texas (and 29th as a franchise), which would start off badly and finish badly, with a division worst 26-42-14.
 The Stars failed to qualify for the playoffs for the first time since 1993 when they were known as the Minnesota North Stars.

 Offseason

 Regular season

+On January 8, 1996, Bob Gainey resigned as head coach and was replaced by Michigan K-Wings head coach Ken Hitchcock.
+Gainey remained the team's general manager.

 On March 11, 1996, the Stars played in the final game at the Montreal Forum.